-There can be no assurance that the Company will be able to raise additional funding as needed to carry out its business objectives and to expand its business into the deployment of development capital to accelerate projects to the 'ready for construction' phase.
-The development of the Company's business depends upon its ability to generate cash flow from operations, prevailing market conditions for biogas upgrading and for RNG pricing, its business performance and its ability to obtain financing through debt financing, equity financing or other means.
+There can be no assurance that the Company will be able to raise additional funding as needed to carry out its business objectives.
+The development of the Company's business depends upon its ability to secure sales, generate cash flow from operations, prevailing market conditions for biogas upgrading and for RNG pricing, its business performance and its ability to obtain financing through debt financing, equity financing or other means.
 There is no assurance that the Company will be successful in obtaining the financing it requires as and when needed or at all in order to support its growth and expansion of its business.
 If additional financing is raised by the issuance of shares from treasury, shareholders may suffer additional dilution.